 This option allows you to enter your own sight words for the same kind of activity.
 I simply program the raindrops by writing the words on a round sticker and placing them on the bottom of the flat marbles.

-Grab a small shoe box sized tote and some fun springtime sensory fillers and just add locks and keys.
+Grab a small shoe box-sized tote and some fun springtime sensory fillers and just add locks and keys.
 I always remind people to purchase locks separately so they aren’t all keyed the same way.
 Then if you purchase some small plastic key fobs, you can write equations on the fob and answers on the locks and students will have a self-correcting activity they will LOVE.
-I change out the equations or skill each month to make it new and engaging.
+I change out the equations or skills each month to make it new and engaging.

 I saw this idea for placing magnets and modeling clay in the bottom of eggs to make them stand up and knew that with the addition of bunny tongs and a little black Sharpie, they would make a great sight word activity.
 Students select and read an editable sight word card from Activity 1.
 They then select the letter eggs to recreate the word by using tongs to move the magnetic egg to their cookie sheet.